 Climb to Mera Peak is the highest trekking trail.
 A strenuous but rewarding excursion, which takes us away from the trails leading to Everest Base Camp to the moderately-inhabited Hinku Valley.
-We walk by way of a gorgeous excessive alpine atmosphere, the Mera Peak, the highest trekking trail in Nepal up to 6461meters, towers over the Hinku valley.
+We walk by way of a gorgeous excessive alpine atmosphere, climb to Mera Peak is the highest trekking trail in Nepal up to 6461meters, towers over the Hinku valley.
 The mounting is a non-technical climb, which any individual with ice-ax and crampon experience can try.

 With just-right acclimatization and a lot of self-control, you can attain the summit of this stunning Himalayan height.
 On the summit, we are reward with great views of five among the six perfect mountains in the world – Mount Everest, Kanchenjunga, Lhotse, Makalu, and Cho Oyu:

 Arrival in Kathmandu Airport, meet and greet by Nebula Travels and Tours representative drives to your hotel.
 In the evening, we host a briefing meeting at your hotel in Kathmandu and introduce your tour guide.
 Please seek this possibility to ask questions about your travel.
 This entails a full trip briefing having delicious dinner and overnight at the hotel.